eerohuusko/Koulutus/Hands-On 1 (Wifi)/Wifite and WPS Pixie Dust Attack.md

 ![](https://gitlab.dclabra.fi/wiki/uploads/upload_4a52f4e1043c17ad048a225451938bfc.png)

-Run wifite2 with the sudo command and the kill flag.
+Run wifite with the sudo command and the  --kill flag.
 This will enable the monitoring mode and show you the list of available networks.

 Check out the networks with WPS = yes.
 These are your potential targets.